adityas0604/pnmac-project/README.md

 A sample environment file is provided in the repository as `.env.example` with a description.
 Set up all the required variables

+**Important:** In addition to your local `.env` file, you must also set the same environment variables in your AWS Lambda configuration after deployment.

 ### Deploy the Infrastructure

 ```bash